skambo/kajuju-automation/README.md

 The suite runs against the Channex staging sandbox, instead of a live paid connection.

-- It's a real API with real auth, real validation, real latency, and a real async task queue behind writes.
+- It's an API with auth, real validation, real latency, and a real async task queue behind writes.
 - It's free, so the suite runs unattended on a daily schedule without tying test reliability to a paid subscription staying active.